Update 12 November 2018: Paragraphs 3.7 and 3.8 have been updated to provide further information on the cost benefit analysis.

 Responses and next steps

-This consultation closes on Wednesday 12 December 2018.
-The PRA invites feedback on the proposals set out in this consultation.
+This consultation closed on Wednesday 12 December 2018.
 Please address any comments or enquiries to CP19_18@bankofengland.co.uk.

 Final PRA policy will be made after the finalisation of the proposed changes to the Supervisory Reporting ITS.
 Any modifications to the proposals made by the EBA following its consultation process will be considered and where these do not differ substantively from the proposals made in this CP, these changes will be implemented by the PRA in the form contained in the finalised ITS.